-In this paper, a design of two antennas; first is a basic rectangular microstrip patch antenna and second is the rectangular microstrip patch antenna added with an air gap technique is presented.
-The objectives are to improve or increase the antenna's gain and bandwidth performance while maintaining the operating frequency at 2.4 GHz for a WLAN application.
+In this paper, a design of two antennas; first is a basic rectangular microstrip patch antenna and second is the rectangular microstrip patch antenna which added with an air gap technique is presented.
+The objectives are to improve or increase the antenna's gain and bandwidth performance while maintain the operating frequency at 2.4 GHz for a WLAN application.
 In section 2, the methodology concepts on the antenna specifications, designs on both antennas until the fabrication and measurement process are explained.
-In section 3, both antenna performance (basic antenna and antenna added with an air gap antenna) in terms of reflection coefficient, S11, gain and bandwidth were compared between simulations and the results measured.
+In section 3, both antennas performance (basic antenna and antenna added with an air gap antenna) in terms of reflection coefficient, $S{11}$ , gain and bandwidth were compared between simulations and the measured results.
 Finally, the conclusions are presented in section 4.